DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ```

 ### Step 6.
 Run the playbook

 ```bash
 ansible-playbook  -i ./ansible_inventory update.yml -v
 ```

-The `-v` give us a more detailed output from Ansible, once the playbook is run.
+The `-v` gives us a more detailed output from Ansible, once the playbook is run.
 Ansible is rich with feedback data.
 Try running the same command but with `-vv` or even `-vvvv`.

 ### Step 7.
 Build a LAMP stack